hoprnet/hoprd-sdk-python/docs/AccountApi.md

 Withdraw funds from this node to your ethereum wallet address.
-You can choose whitch currency you want to withdraw, NATIVE or HOPR.
+You can choose which currency you want to withdraw, NATIVE or HOPR.

 ### Example
 ```python